silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Making_A_SilverStripe_Core_Release.md

 * Push the current upstream target branches (e.g. 3.2) to the corresponding security fork to a new branch named for the target release (e.g. 3.2.4).
 Security fixes should be applied to this branch only.
-Once a fix (or fixes) have been applied to this branch, then an RC tag can be applied, and a private release can then be developed in order to test this RC.
+Once a fix (or fixes) have been applied to this branch, then a tag can be applied, and a private release can then be developed in order to test this release.
 * Once RC testing is completed and the release is ready for stabilisation, then these fixes can then be pushed to the upstream module fork, and the release completed as per normal.
   Make sure to publish any draft security pages at the same time as the release is published (same day).